vitrivr/ADAMpro/docs/README.md

 ### Distributed deployment with HDFS

 #### Using docker-compose
 The distributed deployment with HDFS can be used to run ADAMpro with data being distributed over HDFS.
+This can be helpful for truly distributed setups.

-The folder `scripts/docker-hdfs` contains a `docker-compose.yml` file which can be used with `docker-compose`.
-For this, move into the `docker-hdfs` folder an run:
+The folder `scripts/docker-hdfs` contains a `docker-compose.yml`; move into the `docker-hdfs` folder an run:
 ```
 docker-compose up
 ```